Alex Salmond: Scottish Independence proposals

 A white paper for an independence referendum, setting out four possible options ranging from no change to full independence, was published by the Scottish Government on 30 November 2009.
 A draft bill for public consultation was published on 25 February 2010, setting out a two-question yes/no referendum, proposing further devolution or full independence.
-The SNP failed to obtain support from other parties and withdrew the draft bill.
+Opposition parties issued statements claiming that they would not support the draft bill for public consultation on the issue of independence.